rskidmore1/meetup-clone/designdoc.md

 ### Frontend

 - What: React
 - Why: I want to learn react again.
 I'm looking for a job.
-Most of these feature can be helped wiht react plusins
+Most of these feature can be helped wiht react plugins.
 - What: Tailwind
-- Why: I want to USE my skills to create an exact copy and Tailwind offers gradular controls
+- Why: I want to USE my skills to create an exact copy and Tailwind offers gradular controls.
+- What: Redux
+- Why: I need to learn redux and this large application will require state management.

 ### Backend